 The University of Toledo

 Ruth Ann Easterwood

 Educational Psychology is a graduate-level program in the department of Educational Foundations and Leadership at the Judith Herb College of Education (JHCOE).
 Educational psychology is devoted to the study of the psychological dimensions of education, teaching, learning, and human development.

 The Ph.D.
-Degree program in Educational Psychology offers two concentrations: Human Development and Learning and Cognitive Science.
+Degree program in Educational Psychology offers two concentrations: Human Development and Learning, Cognition, and Motivation.
 Each area of specialization incorporates the most recent trends in psychology with implications and applications for education and other social service settings.
 Graduates of the program find employment in university teaching and research, government agencies, and business.

 On this page: